PostgREST/postgrest-docs/docs/references/admin.rst

 `Server-Timing` Header
 ----------------------

-You can enable the `Server-Timing <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing>`_ header by setting :ref:`server-timing-header` on.
+You can enable the `Server-Timing <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing>`_ header by setting :ref:`server-timing-enabled` on.
 This header provides timing information about the different phases of the request-response cycle.

 .. code:: bash